-This focus on low prices and high quality has meant that Dunster House itself has grown year on year, as have the number of people employed, with the Company now employing in excess of 330 people in the UK (compared to just over 230 people in the family’s overseas companies).
+Our focus on low prices and high quality has meant that Dunster House itself has grown year on year, as have the number of people employed, with the Company now employing 100’s of people in the UK.

 We also continue to maintain a sizeable element of manufacture here at Dunster House in the UK for those product lines where this makes good economic sense.
-This includes our uPVC windows and doors, prototyping, limited run wooden products, and spare parts in our very well equipped carpentry section, where we can quickly make any replacement parts necessary without having to wait to source these from overseas.
+This includes our uPVC windows and doors, prototyping, limited run wooden products, and spare parts in our very well-equipped, vast carpentry section.

 Our family's investment in these factories has been spent to buy the best equipment and hire experienced staff needed to run our dedicated stations.
-We make so many timber windows and doors that we even have a dedicated production factory just for them!
+We require so many timber windows and doors for our Log Cabins that there is even have a dedicated production factory just for them!